Breathing (Kate Bush song): Content

+studio and very nuclear.
+It felt just like a fallout shelter.

 The music video features Bush in a womb portraying a foetus.
 Bush performed the song live in a benefit concert for Comic Relief in April 1986.
 In 1985, Bush donated the song as her contribution to the multi-artist compilation Greenpeace – The Album.

 Personnel

 Credits are adapted from the Never for Ever liner notes.